 Collecting and testing a sample of abnormal tissue (biopsy).
 A biopsy can be performed as part of an operation to remove a brain tumor, or it can be performed using a needle.

 The biopsy sample is then viewed under a microscope to determine if it is cancerous (malignant) or noncancerous (benign) and whether the cells are metastatic cancer or from a primary tumor.
 This information is critical to establish a diagnosis and a prognosis and to guide treatment.

-What treatments are best for you will depend on the size, number and location of the tumors, as well as your signs and symptoms, overall health, and preferences.
+What treatments are best for you will depend on the type, size, number and location of the tumors, as well as your signs and symptoms, overall health, and preferences.
 Talk with your doctor about your goals for treatment.

 If surgery is an option for you and your brain metastases are located in places that make them accessible for an operation, your surgeon will work to remove as much of the cancer as possible.
 Even removing a portion of the tumor may help reduce your signs and symptoms.

 Surgery to remove brain metastases carries risks, such as neurologic deficits, infection and bleeding.
 Other risks may depend on the part of your brain where your tumors are located.
-For instance, surgery on a tumor near nerves that connect to your eyes may carry a risk of vision loss.

 Stereotactic radiosurgery for brain metastases